 Citizens of non-EU countries may be required to have a visa or work permit.
 Contact the Belgian embassy in the country where you're currently living to find out how to obtain one of these.
 If you’re living in the UK go to the Belgian Embassy.

 EU nationals automatically acquire the right of permanent residence after living in Belgium for an uninterrupted period of five years.
 You can then apply for a permanent residence document, which confirms your right to live in Belgium permanently without any conditions.
 Although not compulsory, this document can be useful when dealing with the authorities.

 Living in Belgium

-- Cost of living: living costs in Belgium are generally considered to be lower than in the UK, but the cost of rent is lower.
+- Cost of living: living costs in Belgium are generally slightly higher than in the UK, but the cost of rent is lower.
 The cost of living is higher in Brussels than elsewhere in the country.

 - Internet domain: .be

 - Health: the standard of health care and medical facilities in Belgium is high.
 Residents of the European Economic Area (EEA) should get a European Health Insurance Card (EHIC) before travelling.
 You’ll still need to have travel insurance but the card entitles you to state medical treatment.
 This will be provided on the same terms as for Belgian nationals, meaning you'll only pay a fee for treatment if a Belgian national also has to pay a fee.

 - Type of government: constitutional monarchy and parliamentary democracy.

 - Laws and customs: Belgian law requires everyone to carry some form of identification, so make sure you have your passport with you at all times.
 Possession of drugs and trafficking in drugs are serious offences.
 It’s illegal to wear clothing that hides your face either largely or completely in any public place.
 Those wearing this type of clothing (including tourists) could risk a fine of up to €137.50 and/or detention for up to seven days.